makovkastar/makovkastar.github.io/source/_posts/2014-04-12-android-autocompletetextview-with-suggestions-from-a-web-service.markdown

 </FrameLayout>
 ```

 The `ProgressBar` is connected to the `DelayAutoCompleteTextView` via `setLoadingIndicator(ProgressBar view)` method of the latter.
-It's visibility is set to `View.GONE` when a filtering starts and to `View.GONE` when completes.
+It's visibility is set to `View.VISIBLE` when a filtering starts and to `View.GONE` when completes.

 Now insert this layout where you need it.